-While AICA introduced an executive officer system in April 2002 in an effort to separate the oversight functions and executive functions of directors, AICA has had internal directors serve concurrently as executive officers since June 2018, in light of the actual conditions in which internal directors are responsible for important executive functions.
+While AICA introduced an executive officer system in April 2002, AICA has had internal directors (excluding directors who are members of the Audit and Supervisory Committee), serve concurrently as executive officers since June 2018.
 Through this structure, AICA is working to further expedite business execution by clarifying the division of duties within executive functions.